 vocalist/songwriter Jimmy Cliff, who will be receiving the Lifetime

 Cliff, who starred in the 1962 film The Harder They Come won his second Grammy two weeks ago for the album Rebirth.

-Fab Five's guitarist Franklyn 'Frankie' Campbell will be the recipient the Mentorship Award while songbird Cynthia Schloss and producer Joe Gibbs will be honoured posthumously.
+Fab Five's guitarist Franklyn 'Frankie' Campbell will be the recipient the Mentorship Award while songbird Cynthia Schloss and producer Joe Gibbs will be honored posthumously.